 Right now, I’m in Kauai (my happy place!) where I’ve been working, relaxing, loving and celebrating my birthday in great company.

-I’ve also been taking inventory of my 2018 and reflecting on the highs, lows and growth I’ve experienced over the year.
+I’ve also been taking inventory of this past year and reflecting on the highs, lows and growth I’ve experienced.
 This simple, yet powerful exercise is a must for me to set the stage for a new year.
-I shared the exercise on Savvy Miss last week if you’d like to do it too: The Best Way to Say Goodbye to 2018.
+I shared the exercise on Savvy Miss last week if you’d like to do it too: The Best Way to Say Goodbye to the year.

 Book I’ve been reading – The Four Agreements